Sexual Frustration in a Relationship: How to End the Problem

 She may be frustrated by her partner ejaculating without warning, losing his erection hardness or not being able to ejaculate… especially if she has problems reaching orgasm herself.
 Many times her sexual frustration and concerns stem from misunderstanding why he is losing erection hardness or ejaculating early.
 Or why he insists on going hard and fast or is constantly changing position.

-Some years ago, a marriage counsellor refered a couple to me who were suffering from sexual frustration.
+Some years ago, a marriage counsellor referred a couple to me who were suffering from sexual frustration.
 In their early thirties, the wife had lost interest in sex after the birth of their first child.
 She had problems reaching orgasm and this was exacerbated by her husband’s technique of hard and fast and constantly changing position.
 She felt disconnected from him during sex and thought he didn’t care for her experience.

 Interestingly, from her husband’s perspective and based on the sex education he received from watching porn, he sincerely thought that his technique was what his wife and previous partners had wanted.
-His lack of real life sexual imprinting contributed to this couple experiencing more than 7 years of sexual frustration, as she didn’t know how to clearly communicate her needs and he didn’t know his learned sexual technique was the biggest issue.
+His lack of real life sexual imprinting contributed to this couple experiencing more than 7 years of sexual frustration, as she didn’t know how to clearly communicate her needs and he didn’t know his learned sexual technique was the biggest issue!

-Sexual frustration for males in a relationship
+Sexual frustration for men in relationship

 Many times, sexual frustration for males is caused by constantly thinking about sex and when he can next have it.
 This isn’t at all surprising considering that men produce 90% more testosterone than women.
 Men are hormonally driven toward engaging in satisfying sexual experiences.

-Where female motivation in a relationship is primarily fuelled by the need and desire for a deeply satisfying emotional connection, men seek to experience an emotional connection primarily through sex.
+Where female motivation in a relationship is primarily fueled by the need and desire for a deeply satisfying emotional connection, men seek to experience an emotional connection primarily through sex.

-In addition to this, his sexual frustration may be caused by his partner’s own sexual function issues.
-For example, when a woman struggles to reach orgasm, much pressure is put on her partner to fulfill her through foreplay and oral.

 A male facing a sexual function issue is devastated by his inability to satisfy his partner as that often brings his greatest pleasure.

+This often results in the male having to go solo and masturbate to relieve his needs.
+In addition to this, his sexual frustration may be caused by his partner having her own sexual function issues.
+For example, when a woman struggles to reach orgasm, it puts a lot of pressure on her partner to fulfill her through foreplay and oral.

+For a male, this is exacerbated when he has his own sexual function issue and is overwhelmed with trying to stay hard and in control of himself for the duration it takes to fulfill his partner.
 Sexual intimacy can become a marathon event where both partners struggle to reach the end point.
-This is exacerbated when he has his own sexual function issue and is overwhelmed with trying to stay hard and in control of himself for the duration it takes to fulfill his partner.

 The vaginal dryness experienced by 50% of women especially over the age of 40 is another cause of much sexual frustration for men and their female partners.